PPE Portrait Project

 Wishes and reflections from visitors

 Simple everyday events such as updates from the family, the weather outside, sports news…

-The ICU Bridge Program volunteers will assist in managing journal entries by providing an iPad to interested families and showing them how the diary application works (how to access the appropriate journal, how to add photos/videos/audio recordings, etc).
+The ICU Bridge Program volunteers will assist in managing journal entries by providing a tablet to interested families and showing them how the diary application works (how to access the appropriate journal, how to add photos/videos/audio recordings, etc).

-The example below is fictitious, but illustrates the powerful effect that our electronic diaries can have.
+The example below is fictitious, but illustrates the powerful effect that our electronic journals can have.

 Humans of the Hospital (HOTH)

 Hi, my name is Nafisa and I am a Concordia student in Behavioural Neuroscience.
 Humans of the Hospital is a photoblog that will be featuring all kinds of people who either volunteer or work as part of the ICU Bridge Program team.
 I feel that there is this misconception that if you are in the sciences, you are probably not interested in the arts and vice-versa.
 Guess what?
 It is possible and in fact more common than you think!
 Photography is a superb way to convey a complex idea into a single still image.
 It is easier and more profound to see someone’s emotions through a photograph to understand what he or she is expressing, than to read about them in an article.
 Photography has always been one of my passions and what better way to explore it further than using it to convey the stories of the hardworking men and women in our hospitals and the ICU Bridge Program?
 Stay tuned!